 For both of two autosampler vials, the total Residual volume is 2 μL.
 The Dead Volume is analogous to Residual volume.

 MicroSolv has the world’s most comprehensive assortment of Vials, Caps & Inserts for every chromatography need.
-They are provided in 4 different “tiers” or levels to suit every lab’s analytical and budgetary requirements.
-Each tier/level is described below including the value each type of vial, cap, limited volume insert or storage bottle provides.
-CLICK ON GRAPHICS TO […]
+This assortment of solutions are provided in 4 different “ type tiers” or levels to suit every lab’s analytical and budgetary requirements.
+Each tier/level is described below including the value each type of vial, cap, limited volume insert or storage […]

 Amber Glass Vials are manufactured with 51-Expansion, Borosilicate Glass, and according to the recommended exposure this glass is rated to 230°C for normal service or 490°C for extreme service.
 Please always verify the temperature limits of Caps and Septa, as each material will have different specifications.
 We do not recommend pressurizing Autosampler Vials above 1 […]